 Spores are spread by rain splash, and the fungus is most common in warm, wet weather.

-Heirloom varieties that have not been bred to withstand these diseases are commonly attacked.
-New strains of the diseases attack cultivars that are resistant to only one type of wilt.
+Heirloom tomato varieties that have not been bred to withstand these diseases are commonly attacked.
+New strains of this tomato plant disease attacks cultivars that are resistant to only one type of wilt.

 Learn about growing heirloom tomatoes.

-Fusarium wilt is most common in warm-weather regions and occurs during the warmest weather in cool areas.
+Fusarium wilt is most common as a tomato plant disease in warm-weather regions and occurs during the warmest weather in cool areas.